-Electrical Technology - Program Description
+Electrical Engineering Technology - Program Description

-The Bachelor of Electrical Technology (B. Tech) program is designed to prepare graduates to fulfill the rapidly changing technological demands in electrical power, electronics, industrial controls, and telecommunications.
+The Bachelor of Electrical Engineering Technology (B. Tech) program is designed to prepare graduates to fulfill the rapidly changing technological demands in electrical power, electronics, industrial controls, and telecommunications.
 The program provides strength in mathematics, social sciences and humanities, and technical content that focus on the application of science and engineering related to product improvement, design, manufacturing, construction, and operational functions.

-The Electrical Technology (B. Tech) program at SUNY Canton provides opportunities for students to acquire knowledge and practical skills necessary to begin a career in engineering technology as technologist or engineer.
+The Electrical Engineering Technology (B. Tech) program at SUNY Canton provides opportunities for students to acquire knowledge and practical skills necessary to begin a career in engineering technology as technologist or engineer.

 - Candidates must have a minimum of a high school diploma or high school equivalent.

 - Students must be prepared to take Pre-Calculus Algebra (MATH 123).
 If a student does not meet the criteria, he/she will be required to take prerequisites in math.
 All students with high school diploma or high school equivalent will be required to take a placement examination to determine his/her standing.

 - Students who graduate with a two year college degree in a program related area will be evaluated and awarded maximum credit to enable him/her to complete the (B. Tech) degree in two years.
 Transfer students from community colleges, universities or other institutions of higher learning with some coursework completed will be evaluated on case-by-case basis.
 Minimum grades of "C" for transfer provided the content is comparable to that offered at SUNY Canton.